Assignment 5- Final Project and Exhibition Plan

 A Series of Material Statements-Visual Representations of Mental Distress and Recovery (2021) is represented by a group of large-scale mixed media works using screen printing and hand stitching on vintage linen bedsheets.
 The material qualities of the vintage linen bedsheets and threads are indicative of and help to reinforce the narrative, to tell the story of mental crisis through therapy to mental recovery through their strength, resilience, robustness, and enhanced capacity for repair.
 The work is autobiographical in nature and depicts real-life circumstances emotionally through the textile artists experiences as a psychologist.
 The scale of intuitive relating with the materials in process communicate the scale of emotional resonance felt within the therapeutic therapy process itself as a psychologist.
 Throughout the creative process the textile artist sought to convey her own emotional experiencing, so others can look, to feel to understand something of such experiencing.

 The vintage linen bedsheets are imbedded with meaning for the textile artist, of her family’s history based in linen, of a lineage, weighted with provenance, of generations of home and mill workers making linen, of layers of experiencing enmeshed within the material, of personal identity and belonging.
 The vintage linen bedsheets lent themselves to communicating the narrative, of previous wear and tear, of communicating a range of experiencing through a lifetime and the repetitive need for repair.
 Of the capacity of the vintage linen bedsheets to encompass pleasant dreams to traumatic nightmares, of bringing comfort, restorative sleep, and relaxation to unravelling despair and spiralling low mood.
 The aim then is to promote increased insight and understanding of the experiencing of mental distress and of the need for support, compassion, and time, to listen to understand free from labelling, judgement, and recrimination.
 To help counter the adage man’s inhumanity to man, to afford those struggling with mental ill-health the therapeutic environment to mend and recover.
 The visual representations from each series of screen-printed imagery with printing inks builds up layers of emotional relating and responding with the vintage linen using colour combinations to best suit the emotional state of either distress or repair.
-The imagery stemmed from original artwork based upon neural mapping as the basis of all communication and understanding.
+The imagery stemmed from original artwork based upon neural connections as the basis of all communication and understanding.
 Ultimately the textile artist sought to express the increased propensity for change, growth, and repair, for positive transformation from mental distress.
 That said the series invites the viewer to reflect upon mental distress and recovery, of their own emotional response to the sequence and to consider how they can help themselves and others to be more tolerate, understanding, compassionate and kind both self to self and self with other.

 What do you aim to achieve in the creation of the work?